EngineMachiner/beat4sprite-OutFox/README.md

 # beat4sprite-OutFox

-This repository contains examples as BGAnimations scripts for OutFox that were made with beat4sprite.
+Outfox styled inspired collections and examples using beat4sprite.

 ### Usage

+  0. Make sure you already have [beat4sprite](https://github.com/EngineMachiner/beat4sprite).
   1. Copy the BGAnimations into your game's folder.
   2. Copy the Graphics in the beat4sprite Module folder.

 It should look like this...